RodgersRepo/Powershell-certificate-signing-request-and-private-key-creator/README.md

 ## Installation

 Click on the link for the script above.
 When the PowerShell code page appears click the **Download Raw file** button top right.
-Once downloaded to your computer have a read of the script in your prefered editor.
 All the information for executing the script will be in the script synopsis.
 The system this script was developed on was `Windows Server 2016`, the PowerShell version is `5.1.14393.206`.
-Once installed open the script in Notepad or PowerShell ISE.
+Once installed have a read of the script in your prefered editor.
 Find each line that has the comment text `CHANGEME` in it.
 Alter these lines to match your enviroment.
 ## Usage

 To execute the PowerShell scripts in this repository.
 Save the ps1 file to a folder on your computer, then from a powershell prompt in the same folder.